Wintrel/BLOOMIFY/README.md

 * Fake Notes: Notes that vanish right before you attempt to hit them, testing your reflexes and anticipation.

 * Lane Expansion: Lanes can widen or shrink, forcing you to adjust your accuracy in real-time.

-### **Contributing**
-We welcome contributions!
-If you have ideas for new chaotic mechanics, feature improvements, or bug fixes, feel free to fork the repository and submit a pull request.